kub5on/fanuc-positioner-welding/README.md

    <img src="coord-calibration/point_1.jpg" alt="coord motion" width="25%">&nbsp;&nbsp;
    <img src="coord-calibration/point_2.jpg" alt="coord motion" width="25%">&nbsp;&nbsp;
 ### Writing programs using FANUC TP language
+Project consists of two programs, the first one is the main program which demonstrates the welding process itself.
+The second is based on the main program, but it is expanded with one important function (*weave function*) which strengthens the weld.
 <details>
 <summary><b>Main program</b></summary>
 <div style="max-height: 250px; overflow-y: auto;">